Blueforcer/awtrix3/docs/apps.md

 The AWTRIX 3 system comes equipped with several built-in applications, including Time, Date, Temperature, Humidity, and Battery status.
 As it is designed to integrate seamlessly with your smart home ecosystem, additional applications can be created using MQTT or HTTP requests.

-!> Note: In AWTRIX, 'Apps' are not similar to smartphone apps.
-CustomApps are likely static pages that rotate in the Apploop.
-You need to send the content of the page from your external system, such as a smart home setup.
-You can update them in real-time at any time.
+!> In AWTRIX, the term 'Apps' does not refer to traditional smartphone apps that you download and install.
+Instead, in AWTRIX, CustomApps function more like dynamic display panels that rotate within the App loop of the display.
+These panels do not store or execute their own logic; instead, they display content that is sent from an external system, such as a smart home controller.
+This content must be transmitted using MQTT or HTTP protocols via the [CustomApp API](https://blueforcer.github.io/awtrix3/#/api?id=custom-apps-and-notifications), as detailed in the AWTRIX documentation.
+It is important to note that all the logic for managing the content displayed in these CustomApps needs to be handled by your external system.
+AWTRIX only provides the platform for displaying the information, but does not manage or execute any of the application logic.
+You have the flexibility to update the content shown on your CustomApps in real-time at any moment, making it a versatile tool for displaying personalized information in your smart home setup.

 There are numerous benefits to this approach: